giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-04-17-identify-contiguous-subarray-with-maximum-sum-in-python.md

 ## Examples

-Please refer to the table below as per some examples of input strings and the corresponding function outputs.
+Please refer to the table below as per some examples of input arrays and the corresponding expected function outputs.

 | input                       | output                      |
 |-----------------------------|-----------------------------|